Anki101012/aws-keycloak-identity-federation/README.md

-# aws-keycloak-identity-federation
+# **aws-keycloak-identity-federation**

-This project demonstrates **federated authentication between AWS IAM Identity Center and Keycloak using SAML 2.0**, with **automated identity provisioning via the AWS SCIM API**.
-The architecture integrates **AWS IAM Identity Center, Keycloak, and FreeIPA LDAP** to provide centralized authentication and automated user lifecycle management.
+This project demonstrates federated authentication between AWS IAM Identity Center and Keycloak using SAML 2.0, with automated identity provisioning via the AWS SCIM API.
+The architecture integrates AWS IAM Identity Center, Keycloak, and FreeIPA LDAP to provide centralized authentication and automated user lifecycle management.
 ---

 ## Architecture